kevinjohnkiely/quick-quiz-project-2/README.md

 There are a number of potential improvements for this application which I began to consider during development:

 + Allow the user to select a number of questions other than 10, and also perhaps select their own category of questions.
 This would be achieved by adding extra input boxes or drop down menus on the intro page.
-Currently, the parameters are hard-coded into the JavaScript with 10 questions picked from General Knowledge category.
+Currently, the parameters are hard-coded into the JavaScript with 10 questions picked from the General Knowledge category.

-+ At present there is a very basic data persistance method with Local Storage being used to store the username, but this could be expanded greatly in future by storing more user details in a backend database, and also keep a record of that users scores and how they rank against other users.
-It would allow popup messages such as "You beat your best score!" to appear on completion of quiz.
++ At present there is a very basic data persistence method with Local Storage being used to store the username, but this could be expanded greatly in future by storing more user details in a backend database, and also keep a record of that users scores and how they rank against other users.
+It would allow popup messages such as "You beat your best score!" to appear on completion of the quiz.
 This would be a realistic enhancement to the application, making it more of a full-stack project in the process.

 + The use of CSS animations throughout the app may have given a better user experience, but time constraints prevented this.
 For example, when a user tries to click the answer buttons on a question already answered, the button would jump and shake, rather than just be disabled as it is at present.
 This would just further reinforce the rules of the game and what the user is allowed to do.